nicnocquee/simple-i18n-next/readme.md

-# simple-i18n-next [BETA]
+# simple-i18n-next

 This is a CLI to generate TypeScript code from translation files in JSON format and Markdown files for [Next.js](https://nextjs.org/) projects.

-_Note that this CLI is still WIP.
-It means every update might break your project._

 ## Why?

-The existing solutions for internationalization (i18n) in Next.js are too complicated for my taste.
-There are too many things to set up, and many are not type-safe.
+Making your Next.js project support multiple languages should be simple.
+There shouldn't be too much setup involved.
+The existing solutions for internationalization (i18n) in Next.js are too complicated for my taste, e.g., you need to instantiate an instance, add middleware, etc. I just want to have a dictionary of translations and use it in my components.
+That's it.

 ## Features

-- Type safe translation.
+- **Type-safe translation**.
 That means there will be build-time errors if you use a translation key that does not exist in a specific language.
-- Translation keys cover all languages.
-As a result, an error message will appear if a translation for a specific language is not added.
+- **Build-time error when missing translations**.
+Translation keys must cover all languages.
+As a result, an error message will appear if a translation for a specific language is missing.
-- In RSC, the translations are generated inline, so no JS code is sent to the client.
+- **No JS code is sent to the client**.
+In React Server Components (RSC), the translations are generated inline during build time, so no JS code is sent to the client.
-- Only necessary translations are sent.
+- **Only necessary translations are sent**.
 When using the generated `useStrings` hook in client components, only the required translation strings are sent, avoiding any unused translations.
-- You can use markdown or [MDX](https://mdxjs.com) files for each language.
+- **Markdown or MDX files are supported**.
+You can use Markdown or [MDX](https://mdxjs.com) files for each language.
-- Pluralization support.
-- Nested keys are supported.
+- **Pluralization support** with a simple syntax.
+- **Support for nested keys in the JSON files**.
-- Multiple JSON files are supported.
+- **Support for multiple JSON files**.

+What this CLI is not or does not do:

+- It does not have language detection.
+You need to pass the language code to the generated functions.
+You can easily get the language code from the URL pathname if you follow the [Internationalization documentation of Next.js](https://nextjs.org/docs/app/guides/internationalization#routing-overview).
+- It does not support various localization sources.
+You can only use JSON files and Markdown files.

 ## Install